smangham/project-novice/_episodes/02-issues.md

 > ## Should Old Issues Be Forgot
 >
 > Information decays very quickly.
 Try and remember all of the problems you had with a code you worked on a few years ago, for example your undergraduate final project.
 Were there any combinations of input settings that it couldn't cope with, for example?
+>
+> > ## Solution
+> >
+> > To give some examples from real PhD projects:
+> > * A simulation code designed to run on a supercomputer could be restarted if it stopped mid-way through a simulation, but not all the outputs would be valid after restarting.
+> > * An astrophysics simulation code would take multiple times times longer to run *and* give less-accurate answers if the density of gas was raised too high.
 {: .challenge}

 ### Wontfix